How to create SQL Database in Microsoft Azure Portal

-In this post we will discuss how we can create sql database in Microsoft Windows Azure portal.
+This Azure tutorial, we will discuss what is Azure SQL database? how to create SQL database in the Microsoft Azure portal.

 What is Azure SQL Database?

-We will see about how to create DB in Azure portal
+It’s about a Single database, We will see about how to create DB in the Azure portal.

 We are creating with our Azure subscription, if you don’t have an Azure subscription, you can create a free account in just a couple of minutes.

-– Once login you will be on Portal page of Azure.
+Once login you will be on the Portal page of Azure.

 Use the following steps in the Azure portal to create an Azure SQL Database server.